dbrans/browserstack-cli/README.md

 ### Setup

 Setup your credentials and API key.
-This will prompt for your BrowserStack username/password and your tunneling API keys, which you can get from their [automated browser testing page](http://www.browserstack.com/automated-browser-testing-api) and [local testing page](http://www.browserstack.com/local-testing#cmd-tunnel).
+This will prompt for your BrowserStack username/password and your tunneling API keys, which you can get from their [automated browser testing page](http://www.browserstack.com/automated-browser-testing-api) and [local testing page](http://www.browserstack.com/local-testing#cmd-tunnel) while you are logged in.

     browserstack setup